 Note: This function is not available when a storage tank thermostat is used.

-6.10 Thermal disinfection of the DHW storage tank
+6.10 Thermal disinfection

 In all systems with DHW heating, the DHW storage tank is thermally disinfected on a selected Day of the week or every day.